Your Cart is Currently Empty

 The stamping of textures and faux finishes of alligator, snake, and ostrich are often applied to cow hides prepared as top grain.
 This can also be considered “corrected-grain” leather.

-Top-grain leather is still appropriate for luxury goods.
+Top-grain leather may still be appropriate for luxury goods.

-But, know that the durability, and the future patina of the leather, has been compromised by affecting the top most layer of the skin.
+But, know that the durability ... and the future patina of the leather ... has been compromised by removing the strongest, top most layer of the skin.